laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-The `environment` method signature of the `Illuminate/Contracts/Foundation/Application` contract [has changed](https://github.com/laravel/framework/pull/26296).
+The `environment` method signature of the `Illuminate\Contracts\Foundation\Application` contract [has changed](https://github.com/laravel/framework/pull/26296).
 If you are implementing this contract in your application, you should update the method signature:

     /**
      * Get or check the current application environment.